Makko.ai Glossary

 Event

-A signal that something happened in the game.
+A signal that something has happened in the game, used to trigger logic or state changes.

 Trigger